 - Black Church and its collection of Turkish carpets, Brasov

-Next we drive into the Carpathian Mountains again toward Wallachia, to the beautiful mountain town of Sinaia, where we visit the great 19th-century palace complex of the Romanian royal family.
-Peles Palace Castle is a massive, late 19th-century German Neo-Renaissance fantasy, built as a summer retreat for King Carol I and Queen Elisabeta but also partly as a National Museum.
+Early this morning, we drive into the Carpathian Mountains to the beautiful mountain resort of Sinaia, where we visit the great 19th-century palace complex of the Romanian royal family.
+Peles Palace Castle is a massive, late 19th-century German Neo-Renaissance fantasy, built as a summer retreat for King Carol I and Queen Elisabeta.
 Its extraordinary historicist interiors range from Gothic halls to an Islamic Revival section inspired by the Alhambra, Granada.
-Nearby is the small palace of Pelisor.

-We shall also visit Pelisor, built for Carol’s nephew and heir, Prince Ferdinand, and his consort, Marie of Romania, granddaughter of Queen Victoria.
+We shall also visit the nearby palace of Pelisor, built for Carol’s nephew and heir, Prince Ferdinand, and his consort, Marie of Romania, granddaughter of Queen Victoria.
 Marie of Romania was an extraordinary woman.
-She was an artist and writer of children’s books, and a keen patron of the Romanian National Revival.
+She was a botanist, artist and writer of children’s books, and a keen patron of the Romanian National Revival.
 Although less grand than Peles, Pelesor is far prettier.
 It is light and airy, with lovely interiors not unlike those of Edwardian England.

 Bucharest - 1 night